zyuxuan0115/weekly-meeting/_posts/2024-06-21-ingress-nginx.markdown

 ![s3](/assets/2024-06-21/s3.png)

-- How do we know it's caller's IP?
+- How do we know its caller's IP?

 ```bash
 kubectl -n openfaas-fn get pods